CSAILVision/unifiedparsing/README.md

 ## Reference

-If you find the code or the pretrained models useful, please consider to cite the following papers:
+If you find the code or the pretrained models useful, please consider to cite the following paper:

-Unified Perceptual Parsing for Scene Understanding.
-T. Xiao, Y. Liu, B. Zhou, Y. Jiang, and J. Sun. arXiv preprint
 ```
     @article{xiao2018unified,
       title={Unified Perceptual Parsing for Scene Understanding},